Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

   Always start with the actual `WHERE` statement and then write the rest of the clause.
 Fields need to be prefixed with the `visible_states. qualifier`.
 Since `visible_states.custom_representation` is a JSON column, we can use some JSON specific  operations, more info here.
   * Parameters can be used in the query in a :parameter format.
 We are using a parameter called :testField which we will be able to set when executing this query.
 This works similarly to popular Java SQL libraries such as Hibernate.
   {{< /note >}}
-* To finalise query creation and to store the created query in the registry to be executed later, call `register()`.
+* To finalize query creation and to store the created query in the registry to be executed later, call `register()`.
 This call needs to be the last step when defining a query.

-### Filtering, transforming and collecting (a complex query example)

-We are going to use the same state as in the first example just evolve our query a little bit.
+### Complex Query Example

  Let’s say we want to add some extra logic to our query:

 * Only keep the results that have “Alice” in their participant list.
 * Transform the result set to only keep the transaction IDs.
-* Collect the result set into one single integer (number of results).
+* Collect the result set into one single integer.

-These optional logics will always be applied in the following order (no matter in which order they are called):
+These optional logics will always be applied in the following order:

 1. Filtering
 2. Transforming
 3. Collecting

+{{< note >}}
 The query `whereJson` will return `StateAndRef` objects and the data going into the filtering and transforming logic consists of `StateAndRefs`.
+{{< /note >}}

 #### Filtering